Again and again I tread the same water passing it over my body and going nowhere, suspended between what is and what is to be.

-This wave introduces you to the person you are meant to become.
+And introduces you to the person you where meant to become.

-That in this tumultuous tempest the only thing you can do is to stay alive and afloat and hope that it is not the last ride you will take.
+That in this tempest the only thing you can do is to stay alive; afloat and hope that it is not the last ride you will take.

 This is life’s only guarantee.